 In many ways, the Software module functions like any other module, however, there are some fundamental differences:

-- Softwares can be linked to either Contracts (which are, in turn, linked to Users).
+- Software can be linked to either Contracts (which are, in turn, linked to Users).

 - Software can also be linked to Assets then created by a connector.

-- Softwares are linked to a catalog, which pre-determines a category (e.g. Customer Service Software, Graphics Editor, etc)
+- Software is linked to a catalog, which pre-determines a category (e.g. Customer Service Software, Graphics Editor, etc)

 - Because of their link to a catalog, Softwares can't be Deleted.
-Instead, they can be Ignored, which pushes them to the bottom and flags them as "Ignored."
+Instead, they can be Ignored, which pushes them to the bottom and flags them as "Ignored" as long as no contract is assigned.

 - Finally, the Software Module is split into two different sub-modules, SaaS and Desktop.